 Social housing programs

-The National Housing Commission (CONAVI) and the INFONAVIT They offer preferential programs for single mothers, facilitating access to loans, subsidies, and affordable housing.
-These programs aim to provide stability and security to families headed by women.
+The National Housing Commission (CONAVI) and INFONAVIT have preferential schemes for single mothers, facilitating access to credits, subsidies, and social interest housing.
+These programs seek to provide stability and security to families headed by women.

 Discounts and additional benefits

-Some institutions, such as the Metro Collective Transportation System In Mexico City, many agencies offer discounts or free public transportation for single mothers with young children.
-Similarly, there are partnerships with pharmacies, opticians, and schools that provide special discounts upon presentation of the required documentation.
+Some institutions, such as the Mexico City Collective Transport System Metro, offer discounts or free public transport for single mothers with young children.
+Likewise, there are alliances with pharmacies, opticians, and educational centers that grant special discounts upon presentation of the corresponding documentation.

 How to apply for support: practical steps

-To access any of these benefits, it's essential to have your documents in order: official identification, CURP (Unique Population Registry Code), proof of address, and your children's birth certificates.
-Visit the offices of DIF (National System for Integral Family Development), IMSS (Mexican Social Security Institute), INSABI (National Institute of Health for Well-being), or the corresponding agency in your municipality.
-Stay tuned for official announcements and always bring copies of your documents to expedite the process.
+To access any of these benefits, it is essential to have your documents in order: official identification, CURP, proof of address, and your children's birth certificates.
+Go to the offices of DIF, IMSS, INSABI, or the corresponding agency in your municipality.
+Stay alert for official calls for applications and always bring copies of your documents to facilitate procedures.

-Many programs now allow you to start the application online, which simplifies the process and saves time.
-Always consult official government websites and avoid intermediaries who ask for money in exchange for processing applications.
+Many programs already allow online applications, which facilitates the process and saves time.
+Always consult official government pages and avoid intermediaries who ask for money in exchange for managing support.

 Close the circle: your well-being is a priority